-- Imagine you are a yoga teacher, choose a pose and teach your students how to correctly do it.
+- Imagine you are a yoga teacher, choose a pose and teach your students how to do it correctly.
 You can record a video explaining it!
 It would be great!

 We are what we do

 - This is a spidergram containing information about important issues about living healthily.
 Take a couple of minutes and think about each of the 5 possible benefits.